 - Credit Rating History: Credit rating improved from CRISIL CRISIL BBB/Stable/CRISIL A3+ to BBB+/Stable/CRISIL A2

 Since Chaman Lal Setia Exports Ltd is not increasing capacity, it is using capex to improve efficiency, which is reflected in OPM.
-While medium term cash outlook seems good but long term cash requirement can be challenging based on nature of Industry.
-The management is experienced and in house technologies have allowed the company to gain efficiency.
-Though management is a family hierarchy with father, son and grandsons on the board of directors and playing all important roles.
+While medium-term cash outlook seems good but long term cash requirement can be challenging based on the nature of Industry.
+The management is experienced and in-house technologies have allowed the company to gain efficiency.
+Though management is a family hierarchy with father, son and grandsons on the board of directors and playing all-important roles.
 Succession plan seems comfortable but management compensation is on the higher side at 12% of net profits.

 If we consider 8 hr. * 300 days milling in a year at 14 MT/hr. then capacity comes out to be 33600 MT per annum.
 If we consider 12 hr. * 300 days milling in a year at 14 MT/hr. then capacity comes out to be 50400 MT per annum.
 With actual production in 2015 at 32000 MT, the utilization is at 95% and 63% respectively.
-Which gives me a notion that company is well placed to meet more demand at the same capacity by working extra hours.
-Industry falls in premium rice category so less impacted by regulations but not fully insulate.
-Recently Iran sanctions impacted the industry and low rain fall increase price of paddy but the company was able to mitigate both these risks which were reflected in an increase in sale and OPM.
+Which gives me the notion that the company is well placed to meet more demand at the same capacity by working extra hours.
+Industry falls in the premium rice category so less impacted by regulations but not fully insulated.
+Recently Iran sanctions impacted the industry and low rainfall increase price of paddy but the company was able to mitigate both these risks which were reflected in an increase in sale and OPM.

 Dr Vijay Malik’s Response